mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

    This allows you to use this data connector in your dashboard.

-!!! example "Use a Data connector"
+!!! example "Use a data connector"
     === "app.py"
         ```py linenums="1"  hl_lines="18"
         from vizro import Vizro